mihai-zanfir/Csv/README.md

 Improvements that can be done:

-a.
-Create a nice UI Frontend interface
+1. Create a nice UI Frontend interface:
+For Upload I would create a component having a progress bar so that to see the time when the CSV is uploaded (or processed).
+For Queries I would create a UI with some WYSWG components (ex: column names, *, COUNT, SUM, etc.) so that to create these queries easier.

-b.
-Write some code to prevent SQL Injection
+2. Write some code to prevent SQL Injection

-c.
-Save the data from the CSV in database in small groups using batches and transactions
+3. Save the data from the CSV in database in bulks (small groups) using batches and transaction

-d.
-Better Error Handling and response messaging
+4. Better Error Handling and response messaging

-e.
-Using a relational database as: Oracle, Microsoft SQL Server, MySQL, etc.
+5. Using a relational database as: Oracle, Microsoft SQL Server, MySQL, etc so that the processed inserted data is not lost.

-f.
-Writing Unit Tests using JUnit
+6. Writing Unit Tests using JUnit

-g.
-Writing functional tests
+7. Writing functional tests using Groovy

+8. I would create some indexes on the database table so that the queries will run faster.
+The inserts will take longer but the read and searches in the database will be faster than before.

+9. Since DATASOURCE CAMPAIGN contain a limited number of values, I would normalize the table and put these on their own tables so in the end it will be 3 database tables
+At processing CSV time, we will check these values with the existing values and if it does not found the value in these table, it will insert them
+This will be replaced in the main table with 2 ID columns that will be linked with the 2 tables via some foreign keys.

+10. Cache the database entitities and requests to the backend so that similar future requets will not be executed in the database but brought from the cache

+11.

 If you have more questions, free free to ask me.